DDTBOX/tutorials/DDTBox Tutorial.md

 ###Configuration settings

 *Outline the main configuration settings that can be input into DDTBox, with a clear explanation of each one.*

+###Creating a channel locations file

+A channel locations file is used for plotting the feature weights results of temporal decoding analyses.
+Channel locations files can be created from the EEG structure in EEGLab by coping the EEG.chaninfo and EEG.chanlocs fields into a separate MATLAB file.
+A function for creating channel locations files from loaded EEGLab datasets is provided in the toolbox (ddtbox_createchanlocs.m)